JeffreyEarly/GLNumericalModelingKit/Matlab/BSpline/README.md

 The `GPSSmoothingSpline`  inherits from `BivariateSmoothingSpline` but takes latitude and longitude as arguments, and assume the noise follows a Student's t-distribution.

+All of these classes include extensive documentation within the code itself.

 Basis spline
 ------------